lynx68/fenix/README.md

 First goal is to make simplest as we can system to make invoices...

-We hope to somebody understand the point and help us to reach the goal.
-Developers and any help are welcome.
+We hope that somebody understand the point and help us to reach the goal.
+Developers and any other help are welcome.

 Best Regards

 Davor Siklic
 MSoftware s.r.o